pgagarinov/awesome-proxmox/postfix/README.md

-# Postfix setup on VMs via Ansible playbooks
+# Postfix setup on VMs, Proxmox nodes and Proxmox Backup Server via Ansible playbook

   These Ansible playbook configures the postfix service on VMs.